Stock market today: Wall Street is mixed following data that shows the labor market is cooling

 Wall Street welcomed the latest monthly labor market snapshot, as it roots for the economy to show signs of lower inflation and cooling job growth so that the Fed will be able to ease up on its rate hike campaign.

-“Today’s employment report will add to recent data which indicates the Fed can pause on raising interest rates,” said Steve Wyett, chief investment officer of BOK Financial.
+“Today’s employment report will add to recent data which indicates the Fed can pause on raising interest rates,” said Steve Wyett, chief investment strategist of BOK Financial.

 The strong job market, along with consumer spending, has so far helped thwart a recession that analysts expected at some point in 2023.
 But they also made the central bank's task of taming inflation more difficult by fueling wage and price increases.